qameta/allure-docker-compose/README.md

 # Docker Compose Deployment

-Old compose repo is deprecated and moved to [Legacy](testops-legacy)
+Old compose repo is deprecated and moved to [Legacy](testops-legacy) do not use it.
+Please.

 ![schema](extras/compose.png)